Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 7/28 (93)

+- Continued work on Footsteps, figured out filtering and sorting.
+Added register functionality and got both front and back end deployed.

 ## 7/27 (92)

 - Continued work on Footsteps, decided just to do mobile version.
 Made lots of styling progress and hoping to finish up soon.
 Also did some Codewars!